 Virtual network service tags

-You can use service tags to define network access controls on Network Security Groups or Azure Firewall.
-You can use service tags in place of specific IP addresses when creating security rules.
-By specifying the service tag name (e.g., ApiManagement) in the appropriate source or destination field of a rule, you can allow or deny the traffic for the corresponding service.
+You can use service tags to define network access controls on network security groups or Azure Firewall.
+Use service tags in place of specific IP addresses when you create security rules.
+By specifying the service tag name (for example, ApiManagement) in the appropriate source or destination field of a rule, you can allow or deny the traffic for the corresponding service.

 Available service tags

-The columns indicate whether the tag is:
+The columns indicate whether the tag:

-- Support regional scope
+- Supports regional scope.

-- Usable in Azure Firewall rules
+- Is usable in Azure Firewall rules.

-|Tag||Purpose||Can use Inbound or Outbound?||Can be Regional?||Can use with Azure Firewall?|
+|Tag||Purpose||Can use inbound or outbound?||Can be regional?||Can use with Azure Firewall?|

-|ApiManagement||Management traffic for APIM dedicated deployments.||Both||No||Yes|
+|ApiManagement||Management traffic for Azure API Management-dedicated deployments.||Both||No||Yes|

-|AppService||App Service service.
-This tag is recommended for outbound security rules to WebApp frontends.||Outbound||Yes||Yes|
+|AppService||Azure App Service.
+This tag is recommended for outbound security rules to web app front ends.||Outbound||Yes||Yes|

-|AppServiceManagement||Management traffic for App Service Environment dedicated deployments.||Both||No||Yes|
+|AppServiceManagement||Management traffic for deployments dedicated to App Service Environment.||Both||No||Yes|

-|AzureActiveDirectory||Azure Active Directory service.||Outbound||No||Yes|
+|AzureActiveDirectory||Azure Active Directory.||Outbound||No||Yes|

-|AzureActiveDirectoryDomainServices||Management traffic for Azure Active Directory Domain Services dedicated deployments.||Both||No||Yes|
+|AzureActiveDirectoryDomainServices||Management traffic for deployments dedicated to Azure Active Directory Domain Services.||Both||No||Yes|